Overview

 WHAT SHOULD STUDENTS WRITE IN THE CARDS?

 Students may explain their own culture and Christmas traditions and other topics such as traditional Christmas dishes, attractions and sights of the country.
-The goal is to bring a bit of holiday cheer to their peers so it is important to be cheerful and respectful.
+The goal is to bring a bit of holiday cheer to their peers, so it is important to be cheerful and respectful.
 Be sure to include holiday greetings!

 SOME OF MY STUDENTS DON’T CELEBRATE CHRISTMAS, CAN THEY STILL JOIN?